A Cuban was calling out to Yemayá in the sea and suddenly had to run away: "Oh my God, what a fright I just had!"

 The reaction was immediate and unfiltered: he shot towards the shore, shouting and cursing, convinced that it was a shark.

-Once on the shore, Edelsy couldn't believe what he had just experienced: "That scare, damn it, I've never had such a scare in my life," he said, before adding with resignation, "I’d better not wash on bridges; I don't deserve to bathe on the beach."
+Once on the shore, Edelsy couldn't believe what he had just experienced: "The scare I just had, damn it, I've never been so scared in my life," he said, before adding with resignation, "I might as well not wash under bridges; I don't deserve to bathe at the beach."

-The religious component of the video did not go unnoticed among followers.
+The religious aspect of the video did not go unnoticed among the followers.
 In the comments, Cuban users responded with humor: many pointed out that it was "the first time they've seen such a quick response from Yemayá" to a request, turning the scare into a joke about the orisha's effectiveness.

 Filed under: